 That’s one of the many ways dieting messes with our natural bodily functions.
 It disconnects us from what our bodies are trying to tell us and what they need to work properly, on a day to day basis.
 That’s why intuitive eating is so healing in the sense that it gets us back to eating in a more innate way.

-How to use the hunger scale
+How to honor your hunger using the hunger scale

 One of the most useful ways to get in touch with our hunger is by practicing using a hunger scale.
 A hunger scale is a tool that can help you can back in touch with your hunger cues.
 During the day, try to see which number you would rate your hunger at.
 If you’re not sure, just rule out the ones you know are not it, then go with what YOU feel is the most representative at that particular moment.
 BTW, there is no right or wrong answer!
 And, remember this is just a tool, it’s not an obligatory exercise or anything like that.